-- 9.1 The committee's activities and effectiveness should be assessed annually and reviewed by the Board. - 9.2 This mandate and terms of reference will be reviewed and amended annually as required, subject to the approval of the Board.
+- 9.1 The committee's activities and effectiveness should be assessed annually and reviewed by the Board. - 9.2 This mandate and terms of reference will be reviewed annually and amended as and when required, subject to the approval of the Board.